SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Database_security/Security_Cassandra_general/Cassandra_Java_updating.md

 By default, DataMiner installs Cassandra with its own Java 8 installation.
 This is typically located in *C:\Program Files\Cassandra\Java\bin*.
 DataMiner deploys Cassandra with **Java 1.8.0_91**.
 Cassandra depends on **Java 8**.
 We **do not recommend** deploying Java 11.

 > [!TIP]
+>
-> A PowerShell script to update the Java version is available at [Cassandra Hardening](https://github.com/SkylineCommunications/cassandra-hardening).
+> - A PowerShell script to update the Java version is available at [Cassandra Hardening](https://github.com/SkylineCommunications/cassandra-hardening).
+> - If you do not want the hassle of maintaining the DataMiner storage databases yourself, we recommend using [DataMiner Storage as a Service](xref:STaaS) instead.

 To update the Java version: